WolfgangMehner/bash-support/bash-support/README.md

    This is the minimal content of the file `$HOME/_vimrc`.
 Create one if there is none or use the files in `$HOME/vimfiles/bash-support/rc` as a starting point.

+(2.3) Make the plug-in help accessible by typing the following command on the Vim command line:

+      :helptags $HOME\vimfiles\doc\

-(2.3) Set at least some personal details.
+(2.4) Set at least some personal details.
 Use the map `\ntw` inside a Bash buffer or the menu entry:

       Bash -> Snippets -> template setup wizard

-   It will help you set up the file _runtimepath_/templates/personal.templates .
+   It will help you set up the file `_runtimepath_/templates/personal.templates`.
    The file is read by all plug-ins supporting this feature to get your personal details.
 Here is the minimal personalization (my settings as an example):